schipholgroup/takeoff/docs/_deployment-steps/deploy_to_kubernetes.md

 If any of the Kubernetes resources already exists, this step will update them where appropriate.

 This task is usually used in combination with [Build Docker Image](build-docker-image) (assuming your Kubernetes config references the image that is built)
-Most often is used in combination with [Deploy artifacts to Azure Blob](upload-to-blob)

 ## Deployment
 Add the following task to `deployment.yaml`: